Hub

 Once you have your PDF Score Report:

-• Have it ready to use when enrolling during the advising and enrollment meeting
+• Have it ready to use when enrolling during the Highlander Advising Support & Registration online session.

 Importance:

-Completing these steps ahead of time ensures you can register for the correct courses during your advising session.
-Without verified placement results or supporting documentation, you may be unable to enroll in required classes, which could delay your academic progress.
+Completing these steps ahead of time ensures you can register for the correct courses during the Highlander Advising Support & Registration online session.
+Without verified placement results or supporting documentation, you won't be able to enroll in required courses, which could delay your academic progress.

 • If you have additional questions, you can email the the SOE Undergraduate Programs at edundergrad@ucr.edu by following these instructions: